artemino1/CaesarCipherProject/README.md

 ## Program walk-through

-1. We created a new directory for our project in the terminal on our VM and initialized a new Git repository:
+1. We created a new directory for our project in the terminal on our VM and initialized a new Git repository.
+After that, we crafted a Python file `caesar_cipher.py` (you may dive into it and read the listed comments).

 ![](https://imgur.com/Sg7csGk.png)

-2. Then we crafted a Python file `caesar_cipher.py`.

-3. Now let's try different strings and shift values to ensure the encryption and decryption functions work as expected.
+2. Now let's try different strings and shift values to ensure the encryption and decryption functions work as expected.

 ![](https://imgur.com/JoE9r6y.png)![](https://imgur.com/WIWVQFW.png)

+## Summary

+- `encrypt(text, shift)`: Encrypts the input text by shifting each letter by shift positions.
+- `decrypt(ciphertext, shift)`: Decrypts the ciphertext by shifting each letter back by shift positions.
+- `main()`: Handles user input and decides whether to encrypt or decrypt based on the user's choice.